SLKone/SLKone.github.io/_articles/Finance-Does-Not-Need-Better-AI-Prompts-It-Needs-Better-Controls.md

 Give an AI tool a budget-versus-actual workbook and ask it to explain the largest variances.
 Within seconds, it can produce something that looks remarkably close to an executive-ready finance summary.

-Now ask three questions:
+Now ask yourself three questions:

-Did it use the right month?
-Did its numbers reconcile to the workbook?
-Did it find evidence for the explanations, or did it simply invent plausible reasons?
+- Did it use the right month?
+- Did its numbers reconcile to the workbook?
+- Did it find evidence for the explanations, or did it simply invent plausible reasons?

-If we cannot answer those questions, we do not have an analysis.
-We have a convincing draft.
+**If you cannot answer those questions, you do not have an analysis.
+You have a convincing draft.**

 That distinction matters because language models are unusually good at sounding finished.
 A missing input does not always produce a visible blank.
 An unsupported conclusion does not arrive highlighted in red.
 The tool will often try to complete the assignment with whatever context it has.